MstXy/Sravillit_Tcoss/README.md

 The sections in the website is quite straight forward.
 One section for self-introduction, with the stickman figure, one section for lyrics and one section for the audio.
 And one bonus section called "Payday".
 * Stickman figure: this is drawn from the official website of travis scott: ![ts_page](doc/ts_page.png)
 * in the audio section's beat inspiration, I used [talktotransformers](https://app.inferkit.com/demo) and give the prompt of *"Lorem ipsum dolor sit amet"*, and see how it could continue.
 The idea behind this is just to make a guess on the situation when A.I. failed to generate relative information on its own generation.
+So the argument here is that, while A.I. is able to generate decent output from our prompt, they may fail to do so repetitively.
+And the new generation result based on what's generated could go very wild.
 * Similarily, I notice that in the introduction, GPT-J-6B mentioned Pay Day as the debut album of our artist Sravillit Tcoss, but as I doubt it would even remember such information in further text generation, I also make a guess on A.I.'s response to that, and shows a glitched "video not found" image on clicking the "Pay Day" section.

 ### 5. Future Developments